Chapter 6 | Assessment

 –A Teacher in Missuori

-Teachers in IDEAL Consortium sztates report that they have used the following approaches to encourage students to return for posttesting:
+Teachers in IDEAL Consortium states report that they have used the following approaches to encourage post-testing:

-- Setting expectations for posttesting at orientation and reminding students of this as they study—This may help students perceive this as an integral part of their distance education program.
-Some teachers also stress that this allows the teacher to more effectively focus instruction to best meet the students’ needs.
+- Setting expectations for post-testing at orientation and reminding students of this as they study: Thus, students perceive post-testing as an integral part of their distance education program, and teachers build in a reminder to themselves to prepare students for the post-test.

 Considering Your Assessment Strategies